Krypton-Suite/TEST-Standard-Toolkit/Documents/KryptonToolkitAudit.md

 ### Controls That Work As-Is
 These standard controls work fine with Krypton and don't need themed versions:
 - BindingSource
-- BindingNavigator (could be styled with KryptonToolStrip)
+- ✅ BindingNavigator - Implemented as KryptonBindingNavigator
-- Timer
+- ✅ Timer - Implemented as KryptonTimer
 - BackgroundWorker
 - ImageList
 - FileSystemWatcher